asahun/cdc-lead-management/docs/letter_generation.md

 ## Data Requirements

 - Leads should be created from a property record so `property_raw_hash` is set.
-- Contacts must include, at minimum, the street, city, and state to generate a deliverable address block.
+- Contacts must include street, city, state, **and ZIP** before the Generate Letter action is enabled.
 - For business owners marked as `acquired_or_merged` or `active_renamed`, the "New Owner" field on the lead is required; it is automatically surfaced in the letter body and subject.